ePages-de/epages-docs/_posts/2016/2016-03-17-team-orange-mallorca.md

 {% image blog/blog-mallorca-6.jpg %}{% endimage %}

+## Summary

 In retrospective, Tierra Buena (“Good Land”) was indeed a very good place to come up with new ideas and to think out of the box, reviving the technological perspective for each team member and filling the last gaps in our built-on automation landscape.
 We have returned to the office fueled by visionary understanding, but we also conjured up a brand new continuous delivery pipeline mascot, Wall-E - self-assembled in Lego, of course.

 To sum up, we can definitely recommend this team-bonding experience for every professional team.
-Such intense moments can sharpen your focus and broaden your sight at once, but most importantly keep you ahead of the competition.
+Such intense moments can sharpen your focus and broaden your horizons at once, but most importantly keep you ahead of the competition.